sleighzy/moleculer-microservices-spike/README.md

 [![Moleculer](https://img.shields.io/badge/Powered%20by-Moleculer-green.svg?colorB=0e83cd)](https://moleculer.services)
 ![Lint Code Base]

-This project is a number of microservices built in Node.js using the [Moleculer] microservices framework.
+This project is a number of microservices built using the [Moleculer] microservices framework.

 The inspiration for this was to learn more about the Moleculer framework and